chreniuc/AlertsTelegram/README.md

 # AlertsTelegram from StorjShare
 A simple script to send alerts from StorjShare using Telegram bot.
+Tested only on daemon-CLI.

 ## Requirements